kadaster-labs/sensrnet-helm-charts/README.md

 TCP connections should now correctly be routed to the MultiChain pod.

 ### OpenID Connect
-The SensRNet stack is constructed in such way that you plug in your own OpenID Connect (OIDC) provider.
-While you could theoretically plug in the OIDC parameters of your providers into the frontend and backend, we recommend using [Dex](https://dexidp.io/).
+The SensRNet stack an upstream OpenID Connect (OIDC) provider as user management system.
+While you could theoretically plug in the OIDC parameters of your providers into the frontend and backend, we recommend using [Dex](https://dexidp.io/) as intermediate.
 The default deployments assume integration with Dex.
 You can define the OIDC connections there and it provides a standardized interface for SensRNet to program against.

+Dex also supports other protocols, such as LDAP and GitHub, which can easily be plugged in if that suits your usecase better.
+For an exhaustive list of supported protocols, see https://dexidp.io/docs/connectors/.

+An example of what your Dex deployment might look like is as follows:

 ```bash
 helm repo add dex https://charts.dexidp.io